memetics19/covid-19-infrastructure/README.md

 ### OpenLink Virtuoso triplestore

-We are providing [https://sparql.labs.coronawhy.org](Virtuoso as a service) with public [SPARQL Endpoint](https://sparql.labs.coronawhy.org/sparql) that offers an HTTP-based Query Service that operates on Entity Relationship Types (Relations) represented as RDF sentence collections using the SPARQL Query Language. https://virtuoso.openlinksw.com
+We are providing [Virtuoso as a service](https://sparql.labs.coronawhy.org) with public [SPARQL Endpoint](https://sparql.labs.coronawhy.org/sparql) that offers an HTTP-based Query Service that operates on Entity Relationship Types (Relations) represented as RDF sentence collections using the SPARQL Query Language. https://virtuoso.openlinksw.com

 ## Kibana